China May fiscal spending growth slows sharply as local governments struggle

 BEIJING China's fiscal spending rose 2.6 percent in May from a year earlier, slowing sharply from a 33.2 percent rise in April, the Ministry of Finance said on Thursday, as the government faces a tough job in spurring investment to support the slowing economy.

-Overall spending by the central and local governments totalled 1.31 trillion yuan ($211.08 billion/136 billion pounds) in May, the ministry said.
+Overall spending by the central and local governments totaled 1.31 trillion yuan ($211.08 billion) in May, the ministry said.

 The government has budgeted a fiscal deficit for 2015 equal to 2.3 percent of gross domestic product (GDP), but Finance Minister Lou Jiwei said in March that the real fiscal deficit would be 2.7 percent, the widest since 2009, after taking into account unspent amounts from previously allocated funds.